 Energy Policy ToolKit

-Since 2018, Hispanas Organized for Political Equality (HOPE) focused on educating more Latinas about California’s climate change policy through our “Energy Policy Toolkit.”
-Energy issues are significant to California’s Latino communities, yet Latinas currently hold just over 4% of energy board positions.
-We know there is more work to do to increase Latina representation on energy and environmental decision-making tables, and to educate our communities about how to mitigate the impacts of climate change.
-The resources in this toolkit are designed to continue moving the needle on Latinas serving on energy boards and bring awareness to the impact energy has on our everyday lives.
+Since 2018, Hispanas Organized for Political Equality (HOPE) has focused on educating leaders about California’s climate change policies through our Energy Policy Toolkit.
+Energy issues are critical to California communities, yet Latinas currently hold just over 4% of energy board positions.
+HOPE recognizes the need to increase representation on energy and environmental decision-making tables while educating communities on how to mitigate the impacts of climate change.
+This toolkit is designed to advance both goals: improving representation on energy boards and raising awareness of how energy decisions affect daily life.

 In this toolkit you will find information on electric vehicles, renewable energy, and more.
 You will also see a policy timeline of California’s energy standards that must be met by specific deadlines to lower our carbon footprint.
 This toolkit covers areas where HOPE offers programming including Bakersfield, Downey, Fresno, Long Beach, Oakland, San Bernardino, San Diego, Riverside, and California at large.